19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 “registered medical practitioner” has the same meaning as in the Medical Registration Act (Cap.
 174) and includes a dentist registered under the Dental Registration Act (Cap.
 76);

+[22/2007 wef 01/01/2008]

 “registrable particulars” means the particulars of any detention or supervision order made under section 30, 32 or 38 and any name, description, photograph or finger impression of, or document relating to, any person so detained or placed under supervision, as the case may be.

-[32/2004 wef 21/10/2004]

-[22/2007 wef 01/01/2008]

 (2) Subject to subsection (3), the Minister may prescribe additional types of body samples that may be taken under section 27A.